MrOlm/inStrain/docs/user_manual.rst

 other
 ````````````````````

 This module holds odds and ends functionalities.
-As of version 1.3.1, all it can do is convert old *IS_profile* objects (>v0.3.0) to newer versions (v0.8.0).
+As of version 1.4, all it can do is convert old *IS_profile* objects (>v0.3.0) to newer versions (v0.8.0) and create runtime summaries of complete inStrain runs.
 As the code base around *inStrain* matures, we expect more functionalities to be included here.

 To see the command-line options, check the help::

     $  inStrain other -h
-  usage: inStrain other [-p PROCESSES] [-d] [-h] [--old_IS OLD_IS]
+    usage: inStrain other [-p PROCESSES] [-d] [-h] [--version] [--old_IS OLD_IS]
+                          [--run_statistics RUN_STATISTICS]

     SYSTEM PARAMETERS:
       -p PROCESSES, --processes PROCESSES
                             Number of processes to use (default: 6)
       -d, --debug           Make extra debugging output (default: False)
       -h, --help            show this help message and exit
+      --version             show program's version number and exit

     OTHER OPTIONS:
       --old_IS OLD_IS       Convert an old inStrain version object to the newer
                             version. (default: None)
+      --run_statistics RUN_STATISTICS
+                            Generate runtime reports for an inStrain run.
+                            (default: None)